kdrakon/splunk-logback-hec-appender/README.md

   - `<host>`

   ####Custom Layout
-  You can override the layout with a class extending either `SplunkHttpEventCollectorJsonLayout` `BaseSplunkHttpEventCollectorJsonLayout`, or `LayoutBase[ILoggingEvent]`.
-Then `<layout>` can be specified in the `<appender>` section to specify — see the XML example above
+  You can override the layout with a class extending either `SplunkHecJsonLayout`,`SplunkHecJsonLayoutBase`, or `LayoutBase[ILoggingEvent]`.
+Then `<layout>` can be specified in the `<appender>` section — see the XML example above

 ## HTTP Client
 The base implementation uses the [skinny-framework's HTTP client](https://github.com/skinny-framework/skinny-framework).
-It is a tiny library and does not bring with it many dependencies. `SplunkHttpEventCollectorLogbackAppender` uses `SkinnyHttpHecClient` for HTTP communication.
+It is a tiny library and does not bring with it many dependencies. `SplunkHecAppender` uses `SkinnyHttpHecClient` for HTTP communication.

-You can however bring in your own implementation by mixing in your own class that extends `SplunkHttpEventCollectorClient` with `SplunkHttpEventCollectorLogbackAppenderBase`.
+You can however bring in your own implementation by mixing in your own class that extends `SplunkHecClient` with `SplunkHecAppenderBase`.

 ## Streaming
 _TODO_